Asian American studies: Topics

 Drawing from numerous disciplines such as sociology, history, literature, political science, and gender studies, Asian American Studies scholars consider a variety of perspectives and employ diverse analytical tools in their work.
 Unlike Asian Studies which focuses on the history, culture, religion, etc. of Asian people living in Asia, Asian American Studies is interested in the history, culture, experiences, of Asians living in the United States.

 Academic programs in Asian American Studies examines the history of Asian-Americans, which includes topics such as immigration and race-based exclusion policies.
 The discourse also includes studies on how first- and second-generation Asian Americans deal with adjustment and assimilation, especially on their Americanization and aggressive pursuit of higher education and prestigious occupations in a society that still discriminates against them.

 Asian American Studies focuses on the identities, historical and contemporary experiences of individuals and groups in the United States.
-Concepts and issues that are crucial to this interdisciplinary curriculum include: Orientalism, diaspora and transnationalism, gender and sexuality, cultural politics, and media representation.
+Concepts and issues that are crucial to this interdisciplinary curriculum include: Orientalism, settler colonialism, diaspora and transnationalism, gender and sexuality, cultural politics, and media representation.

+K-12 curriculum

+While Asian American Studies programs at colleges and universities have become more common, Asian Americans remain largely absent from K-12 curriculum in the US.
+Studies dating back as far as 1969 have consistently found that Asian American history is not included in US history textbooks.
+State-level social studies standards have also neglected to include Asian American historical figures in historical curricula.
+In some cases where Asian Americans have been included, they are depicted as the stereotypical dangerous foreigner.
+A 2022 study found great variance between US states when it comes to the inclusion of Asian American history in state standards.
+For example, while New York had 14 content strands related to Asian American history that were highly detailed and content-specific, 18 states had no standards for teaching Asian American history.
+The study also found that the most common topics of Asian American history in state curricula were anti-Asian immigration laws and the internment of Japanese Americans during World War II.
+Asian Americans were often depicted as victims of racism or new arrivals to America, while depictions of Asian Americans as contributors or change makers were much less common.

+Given the absence of Asian Americans in K-12 curriculum, coalitions of parents, students, and teachers have called for curricular reform.
+Several states have successfully enacted legislation that requires teaching Asian American experiences in K-12 schools.